carpentries-lab/good-enough-practices/learners/reference.md

 - Pseudocode: A plain language description of code or analysis steps.
 - README file: An overview document that collects the most important information about your project, kept at the top level of the project's file structure.
 - Software license: A document that provides legally binding guidelines for the use and distribution of software.
-- Version control system: Stores snapshots of a project’s files in a repository.
+- Version control system: Stores snapshots of a project's files in a repository.

-{% include links.md %}